kingdoyin1/kingdoyin1/README.md

 ## Get in Touch

 Thank you for visiting my profile!
-If you’re interested in collaborating, discussing data-related topics, or learning more about my work, feel free to reach out.
+If you’re interested in collaborating, discussing data-related topics, or learning more about my work, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/adedoyin-oshidele-520915302).
 Let’s connect and explore the potential of data to drive meaningful results together.